MicrosoftDocs/visualstudio-docs/docs/ide/managing-application-settings-dotnet.md

 The values of any user-scoped settings that the user changes at run time (for example, the position of a form) are stored in a *user.config* file.
 Notice that the default values are still saved in *app.config*.

-If you have changed any user-scoped settings during run time, for example in testing the application, and want to reset these settings to their default values, click the **Synchronize** button.
+If any user-scoped settings are changed during run time, for example in testing the application, and want to reset these settings to their default values, click the **Synchronize** button.

 We strongly recommend that you use the `My.Settings` object and the default *.settings* file to access settings.
 This is because you can use the **Settings Designer** to assign properties to settings, and, additionally, user settings are automatically saved before application shutdown.
 However, your Visual Basic application can access settings directly.
 In that case you have to access the `MySettings` class and use a custom *.settings* file in the root of the project.
-You must also save the user settings before ending the application, as you would do for a C# application; this is described in the following section.
+You must save the user settings before ending the application, as you would do for a C# application; this is described in the following section.

 ## Access or change application settings at run time in C# #